enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ### Digital Visiting Card Screen

-To open Sharpsell digital visiting card screen from your app use the below function
+To open the Sharpsell digital visiting card screen from your app use the below function

 ```
 JSONObject data = new JSONObject();